Plein Air Outings

 Views of historic buildings, Little Harbor and its islands, and Sagamore Creek.

-Downtown Kittery Point and Pepperrell Cove Pier.
+June 26, 4-7pm: Downtown Kittery Point and Pepperrell Cove Pier

 Pick ’n’ Paint: Although the waterfront is the main attraction, there are several good views up and down Rt.
 103.

-The Hamilton House, 40 Vaughan’s Lane, South Berwick.
+Located at 40 Vaughan’s Lane, South Berwick.

 Historic riverfront mansion with extensive grounds, formal gardens, and outbuildings.

-Four Tree Island, Portsmouth.
+July 24, 4-7pm: Four Tree Island, Portsmouth

 Pick ‘n’ Paint: Nearby are the Portsmouth Pool, a boat launch ramp, the gardens of Prescott Park,

 the quaint and historic buildings of Mechanic Street, and Point of Graves Burying Ground.
-Bathrooms are on Four Tree Island.

-* Doris Rice Watercolor Demo: Fee: $15 for KAA members, $20 for non-members. *
+Fee: $20 for KAA members, $25 for non-members.

 Free transport from Kittery Town Pier, leaving at 3 pm.